pgeu/pgeu-system/docs/confreg/registrations.md

 ## Transferring a registration <a name="transfer"></a>

 A registration can be transferred to a different person, typically only allowed within the same company.
-If this transfer should be associated with a cost, the payment for it has to be processed manually.

 To perform a registration transfer: